-- ability to strategise and propose sound business direction; and - contribution of specialised knowledge. - (ii) The appraisal process requires the Directors to complete appraisal forms which will be collated by the external facilitator, Dentons Rodyk & Davidson LLP, who compile the results of the appraisal for review by the NC.
+- (i) The Board has established a formal assessment process which will be carried out annually for evaluation of the performance of the Board as a whole and the contribution by individual Directors to the effectiveness of the Board.
+The following are certain of such performance criteria: - attendance at Board meetings; - level of participation at Board meetings and overall commitment; - ability to strategise and propose sound business direction; and - contribution of specialised knowledge. - (ii) The appraisal process requires the Directors to complete appraisal forms which will be collated by the external facilitator, Dentons Rodyk & Davidson LLP, who compile the results of the appraisal for review by the NC.
 The NC will thereafter report to the Board.
-Such an appraisal process was carried out in respect of FY2019.
+Such an appraisal process was carried out in respect of FY2020.

-Dentons Rodyk is also the Company's Singapore corporate secretarial services provider and Senior Partner Marian Ho of Dentons Rodyk serves as a secretary of the Company.
+Dentons Rodyk is also the Company's Singapore corporate secretarial services provider and Senior Partner Marian Ho of Dentons Rodyk serves as a company secretary of the Company.